KagamiDigital/salt-asset-manager/README.md

 1. npm start
 2. follow the instructions printed on the command line

-(If you want to use deno, run `deno task dev` instead of `npm start`, although deno isn't an officially supported runtime)

 ### Notes

 This repository is meant to serve as a starter pack for testing purposes, we encourage you to try the code, improve it, and propose changes.